garysweaver/irie/README.md

 ##### Permitters

-We include ApplicationPermitter and optional controller support for Adam Hawkins' [permitters][permitter].
+We include ApplicationPermitter and optional controller support for Adam Hawkins' [Permitters][permitter].

-The default setting is for permitters to be used:
+The default setting is for Permitters to be used:

     self.use_permitters = true

-Permitters use [Cancan][cancan] for authorization and [Strong Parameters][strong_parameters] for parameter permitting.
+Permitters use [CanCan][cancan] for authorization and [Strong Parameters][strong_parameters] for parameter permitting.

-We have an implementation of ApplicationPermitter, so you just need permitters in `/app/permitters/`, e.g. `/app/permitters/foobar_permitter.rb`:
+We have an implementation of ApplicationPermitter, so you just need Permitters in `/app/permitters/`, e.g. `/app/permitters/foobar_permitter.rb`:

     class FoobarPermitter < ApplicationPermitter
       # attributes we accept (the new way to do attr_accessible, OO-styley!
 Thanks, twinturbo)